How Hot Does It Get In Death Valley?

 I remember folks from the colder countries of Europe, the Germans and Scandanavians, the Brits, and others, who would say things like “I never felt so truly and deeply warm like that before in my entire life!”

+How hot does it get in Death Valley?
 Here are some interesting bits you might enjoy, from a few articles I found for you:

-“Death Valley posts hottest month ever recorded on Earth, for the second July in a row.”
+“Furnace Creek posts hottest month ever recorded on Earth, for the second July in a row.”

 Last July (2017), the National Park Service at Furnace Creek endured (and recorded) the hottest month ever measured on the planet.
 The next July (2018) ended up slightly hotter.